BOG Talent and Culture Rule 3.4 - Drug and Alcohol Testing for FTA and FMSCA Covered Positions

 - The Board of Governors delegates to the Vice President of Talent and Culture the ability to adopt internal human resource policies and procedures in order to implement the provisions of this Rule.
 Any actions taken pursuant to this delegation must be consistent with the guidelines provided by this Rule.

 - To the extent federal and state law is inconsistent with this Rule and it is not possible for the University to comply with all, applicable law will govern.
-Accordingly Talent and Culture has the discretion to implement any necessary changes in order to comply with its legal obligations.
+Accordingly Talent and Culture, with advice from the Office of General Counsel, has the discretion to implement any necessary changes in order to comply with legal obligations.

 - 41 U.S.C. § 8102 (2017); 49 U.S.C §§ 5331, 31133, 31136, and 31306 (2017); 49 C.F.R §§ Parts 40, 382 and 655 (2016); W. Va.
 Code §18B-1-6 and §18B-2A-4